Given the sheer number of photos out there, how can you determine if your images are fine art? What makes photography art?

 So what makes photography art?
 The answer to this question depends on your photography style, where you find inspiration, and how you take photos.

-In my opinion, what makes photography art is the imagination, dedication, and time that you pour into your work.
+In our opinion, what makes photography art is the imagination, dedication, and time put into the process.
 It’s the time you invest in researching, understanding, and admiring the fine art genre.

 Many photographers agree that what makes photography art is something anyone would want to exhibit in a gallery.
 It’s a work of art that would make almost anyone feel something.